Esri/esri-leaflet/site/source/pages/api-reference/tasks/identify-image.md

 # {{page.data.title}}

-`L.esri.Tasks.IdentifyImage` is an abstraction for the Identify API that exists on Image Services.
+`L.esri.Tasks.IdentifyImage` is an abstraction for the Identify API found in Image Services.
 It provides a chainable API for building request parameters and executing the request.

 ### Constructor